tsanjumkausar/CYBEREYE/README.md

 # 🛡️ CyberEye – AI-Powered Real-Time Phishing Detection

-CyberEye is a real-time AI-powered phishing detection system that leverages the **Gemma LLM** for intelligent URL classification.
+CyberEye is a real-time AI-powered phishing detection system that leverages the **gemma2-9b-it** for intelligent URL classification.
 It automatically identifies websites as **Phishing**, **Defacement**, **Malicious**, or **Benign**, providing detailed threat reasoning and maintaining a history of all scans via a Flask + SQLite backend.
-A Chrome Extension adds real-time scanning for open browser tabs, reducing phishing exposure by **98%**.
+Integrated Chrome Extension which adds real-time scanning for open browser tabs, reducing phishing exposure by **98%**.

----

 ## 🧠 Classification Categories